 For addressing: Close friends, family, partners or anyone you want to show affection to

 Signing off your letter is just as important as the start.
-Once again, think about who you are speaking to and the content.
+Again, think about who you are speaking to and the content.
 Notes to loved ones call for a conversational round-off, whilst formal letters should be finished with a traditional closing.
-Remember to capitalize only the first letter of your sign-off and to write your signature underneath your full name for business and legal letters.

 For signing off: Letters that are addressed with someone’s name